 Cyber attackers do not perform malicious acts with a deadline in mind.
 Instead, they do it to achieve something.
 They are goal-oriented and not deadline oriented.
 Programmers, when working in a similar environment, are more likely to perform better.

 Cyber attackers are not role models.
 However, if programmers begin to think on the same lines, they can be useful when creating secure applications.
+Web applications face deadliest attacks that every penetration tester should be aware of.

 Are you a secure application engineer?
 Take a look at the Certified Application Security Engineer (C|ASE).
 It offers comprehensive learning on web and software application security.
 The program covers all phases of the Software Development Life Cycle (SDLC).